-Our challenge to you is to help us raise these funds in this first week of March, by March 7th!
-Would you prayerfully consider making a donation of any amount?
-THIS WEEK your gift will make TWICE the impact in the lives of trauma survivors!
+Would you prayerfully consider making a donation of any amount to help impact the lives of trauma survivors?
 Just click the button below and thank you for your partnership!

 Allow transformational giving to become part of YOUR story!
 Help defray the ministry costs, programming and enrichment fees, and day-to-day expenses at Safe Harbor.

 Recovery Services Program

 Art Therapy Workshops

 Art Museum Trip